 Auckland has a fairly comprehensive public transport network, including buses, trains, and ferries.
 Buses serve most of the city every day of the year, with special NiteRider services after dark.
 The Link bus offers three bus loop routes in downtown Auckland which pass many of the major tourist attractions and are useful for travellers; the routes are colour-coded and buses pass frequently.

 The city train service is aimed primarily at commuters and is of limited use to tourists.
 Ferries connect to the north shore suburbs and take passengers to the Hauraki Gulf Islands.
 Taxis can be hailed on the street, but are more commonly booked by phone.
 Despite all this, many visitors find getting around Auckland frustratingly slow without a car, and for many hiring their own vehicle is still the most convenient option, especially if planning to explore beyond the city.

-After soaking up some local knowledge and culture, why not take a daring venture up the Auckland Sky Tower, one of the tallest freestanding buildings in the Southern Hemisphere, from which there is a breathtaking 360 degree view of the city, the harbour, and the gulf islands.
-Other attractions include taking a turn at the Auckland Zoo, catching a show at the Civic Theatre, or enjoying a lazy walk through Albert Park.
-A popular way to enjoy many of these sites is to purchase a tourist card, called a multipass, which allows access to numerous venues within a one month period.
+After soaking up some local knowledge and culture, travellers can take a daring venture up the Auckland Sky Tower, one of the tallest freestanding buildings in the Southern Hemisphere, from which there is a breathtaking 360-degree view of the city, the harbour, and the gulf islands.
+Other attractions include catching a show at the Civic Theatre, or enjoying a lazy walk through Albert Park.
+A popular way to enjoy many of these sites is to purchase a tourist card, called a multipass, which allows access to numerous venues within a one-month period.

 For those keen to explore the wilder side of Auckland, there is a ferry from Auckland Harbour to Tiritiri Matangi Island, one of New Zealand's most important wildlife sanctuaries.
 Visitors can admire the beautiful flora and fauna of Auckland while on a tour led by expert guides of the island.